-Admire the Buttcrack (and 9 Other Last Minute Tips for Bar Exam Week)
+Admire the Buttcrack (10 Last Minute Tips for Bar Exam Week)

 The cancer center I used to work at has a motto that I still remember after a decade: “There is always hope.”
 (First of all, if you’re not a patient there, that should give you some perspective.)

 It’s too late for regrets now because the bar is finally here and is actually happening.
 It’s also too early for regrets now because you’ll have plenty of time to be left alone with your thoughts and anxiety as you wait for results.